URBAN OPTIKS IS AN ESSENTIAL BUSINESS AND IS OPEN DURING THE STAY-AT-HOME ORDER

 - Specific locations for patients to stand and wait for services are clearly marked.

-- The number of patients permitted inside the practice at any given time is limited to one patient in the exam room and one patient in the retail space.
+- The number of patients permitted inside the practice is limited to 20% occupancy.

 - All patients are required to wash their hands with soap and water before they are seen in the exam room or enter the retail space.